 Man power deployment:

-As compared to a rooftop solar power system, a ground mount solar power system is easier to service.
-This is because a rooftop plant may be scattered across different buildings within the same/different premises and would require greater manpower deployment.
-For instance, while a 1,000kWp ground mount solar plant might only require 4 people for comprehensive maintenance, a rooftop plant scattered across 10 different sites may require 10 people.
+As compared to a rooftop solar power system, a ground-mount solar system is easier to service.
+This is because a rooftop solar power plant may be scattered across different buildings within the same/different premises and would require greater manpower deployment.
+For instance, while a 1,000kWp ground-mount solar power plant might only require 4 people for comprehensive maintenance, a rooftop solar power plant scattered across 10 different sites may require 10 people.

 Accessibility on a metal roof is harder than ground mount or RCC roofs.
 This is taken care of by ensuring proper monkey ladders etc., are available to get onto the roof.

 Installing water connection is more difficult on sheet metal roof as compared to RCC roofs or ground mount system because piping can only be done around the structure otherwise the structure would start leaking.